This guide is currently being updated. Please visit the KQM discord for details.

 In general, Fischl’s constellations are fairly straightforward boosts to her damage, such as C2 (initial skill damage and AoE) and C4 (AoE Burst damage).
 Her constellations do not present a unique benefit to Razor until C6.
 Her C6 makes each of Razor’s autos do bonus Electro DMG, and since it scales with attack speed, Razor’s specialty as a fast-attacking claymore in Burst allows him to output this extra damage quicker than other claymore DPSs.
 C6 also increases Oz’s duration, allowing him to generate more energy for the party.

 2pc Gamblers is a great set for Fischl since it boosts elemental skill damage by 20%, greatly increasing Oz’s damage.
 If using Stringless however, since the weapon has a similar passive, you can run 2pc Gladiators/2pc Thundering Fury on her for full 5* stats.
 Otherwise, 2pc Gamblers/2pc Thundering Fury is the best choice for Sub-DPS Fischl.
+As of 1.5, 4pc Millelith will be a usable set piece for Fischl.
+Although the set may be incredibly detrimental to Fischl’s own damage, she will give an attack buff to the team as well as a shield buff which could potentially be more useful than stacking more damage on Fischl.

 In general, good weapons for Sub-DPS Fischl are Skyward Harp, Amos Bow, The Stringless, Rust, Viridescent Hunt and Prototype Crescent.
 Skyward Harp is arguably Fischl’s BiS weapon whether it be as a Main DPS or Sub-DPS.
 The weapon is tailored for Fischl, allowing for build variety as the Harp provides both Crit Rate and Crit Damage while also providing very high Base ATK.
 Alternatively, The Stringless is arguably Fischl’s BiS Sub-DPS 4* weapon as it boosts Oz’s damage by 24% at R1, which is better than Gambler’s 20%.
 Prototype Crescent and Rust both grant ATK% substats which is very useful for C6 Fischl as C6 scales from her attack, but they are overshadowed by The Stringless due to their lackluster passives.
 For more weapon comparisons for Fischl, visit Sub DPS Fischl Guide ver.
 2.0.
-Back to table

 Sub-DPS, Electro resonance B+ (C0) – A (C6)